BankkRoll/musicmind/README.md

 - [ ] Implementing a feedback system for users to rate and review songs
 - [ ] Implementing a system for users to create and share their custom AI models for music generation

-## Want to Contribute?
-We'd love for you to join us in shaping the future of AI in music.
 If you're interested in contributing to MusicMind, please visit our [Contributing Guidelines](/README.md#contributing).

 ## Expected Future Features